A Stein characterisation of the distribution of the product of correlated normal random variables: Main results

 \subsubsection{Probability density function}

-It is an open problem to find an explicit formula for the PDF $p_n:=p_{\overline{Z}_n}$ of $\overline{Z}_n$.
-Here, we apply our Stein characterisation (\ref{steinc}) to derive a differential equation satisfied by the PDF $p_n$, which provides some insight into this open problem.
+An explicit formula for the PDF $p_n:=p_{\overline{Z}_n}$ of $\overline{Z}_n$ was recently obtained by \cite{gnp24}.
+Here, we apply our Stein characterisation (\ref{steinc}) to derive a differential equation satisfied by the PDF $p_n$, which provides some insight into the complexity of this formula.
 To do this, we recall a duality result of \cite[Remark 2.7]{gms} (see also Section 4 of that paper for further details).
 Define the operators $M(f):x\mapsto xf(x)$ and $D(f):x\mapsto f'(x)$.
 If $V$ has a smooth density $p$, which solves the ODE $B p = 0$ with $B = \sum_{i,j} b_{ij} M^j D^i$, where the $b_{ij}$ are real-valued constants, then a Stein operator for $V$ is given by $A_V = \sum_{i,j} (-1)^i b_{ij} D^i M^j$, and similarly given a Stein operator for $V$ one can write down an ODE that $p$ satisfies.
 In this manner, we can obtain the following ODE satisfied by the density $p_n$ of $\overline{Z}_n$ (where we set $\sigma_X=\sigma_Y=1$ for sake of a simpler expression):

 From Remark \ref{min} and the duality result from \cite{gms} outlined above, we know there does not exist an ODE satisfied by $p_{n}$ with linear coefficients with a lower degree than (\ref{ODE1}).
 We were unable to transform (\ref{ODE1}) into a known class such as the Meijer-$G$ function differential equation, therefore it seems plausible that the formula (\ref{pdf}) for the PDF of $Z$ cannot be simplified further.
 We also note that there is not a severe increase in complexity in the ODE (\ref{ODE1}) satisfied by $\overline{Z}_n$ from the $n=1$ case to the general $n\geq1$ case.
-It is unlikely that (\ref{ODE1}) will be used to derive a formula for the PDF of $\overline{Z}_n$; however, it does possibly indicate that the formula for the PDF may be of a similar level of complexity to that of (\ref{pdf}), which may help guide researchers to derive formulas for the PDF.
-For example, the modest increase in complexity of the ODE (\ref{ODE1}) as one increases from $n=1$ to $n\geq1$ gives us an intuition that the PDF of $\overline{Z}_n$ will also be a double infinite series of modified Bessel functions of the second kind.